5ayam5/COL334/Notes/lec4.md

     i.
 Closure
 5. Interaction similar to HTTP, differences are:
     i.
 SMTP has client *push* unlike client *pull* in HTTP
     i.
-SMTP has multple objects in multipart message unlike HTTP which has a single response message for each response
+SMTP has multiple objects in multipart message unlike HTTP which has a single response message for each response
     i.
 SMTP requires message to be in 7-bit ASCII (other data is encoded)
     i. "\\r\\n.\\r\\n" is used to identify end of message in SMTP